Contributing

 bun run typecheck # types across every package

-bun run lint # Biome check + autofixBoth should pass on main before you begin, so you know any failures afterward are yours.
+bun run knip:ci # unused files and dependenciesThese should pass on production / staging before you begin, so you know any failures afterward are yours.

 Make your change